whisperity/dotfiles/README.md

 actions.
 At the uninstall of a package, the corresponding actions are executed in **reverse order** (compared to the order of `install` directives).

+If automatic uninstall actions were generated for a package's install, they are executed **after** the manually written _`uninstall`_ directives are executed.

 | `install` action     | `uninstall` action  | Comment                                                                                                                                                                |